-CMU has a Student Maternity Accomodation Protocol in place to provide guidance on taking time off to delivery your child, it is not a guarantee of accomodation.
+CMU has a Student Maternity Accommodation Protocol in place to provide guidance on taking time off to delivery your child, it is not a guarantee of accommodation.
 You will need to work with relevant faculty and staff (i.e. your advisor and department staff) to decide on an exact plan.
 The Protocol is extended to female CMU students.
 Find more information HERE

 Is there a general leave protocol for new parents (paternity leave or for non-binary parents) at CMU?

 While there is a Student Maternity Leave Protocol (see HERE

 ) there is no protocol in place for other forms of new parent leave.
 If this is a resource you would like to see in the future at CMU, submit your story to GSA (HERE

 ) so we can better advocate for the resources that matter to you.

 Where can I find a OB/Pediatrician/etc which is covered by my CMU Health Insurance?

 For those registered for the CMU Student Health Insurance Plan, use the Aetna DocFind website (HERE

 ) to search for local, in-network doctors of all specialties.